cellsignal/projectionpursuit/APP and Label Transfer/README.md

 Attempt to execute either of them to replicate the results.

-Before running scripts please make sure to install Python dependencies using the deps_python.sh shell script.
+Before running scripts please make sure to install Python dependencies using the deps_python.sh shell script for macOS or the deps_python.cmd script for Windows.
+You also may be need to install the Visual Studio Command Line Tools and the Windows SDK before installing dependencies for Windows.

+The scripts were tested with the following Python versions:

+For Windows - Python 3.7.9

+For macOS - Python 3.8 via homebrew:

+brew install python@3.8

 Output Folder Descriptions: